aandrew-me/tgpt/README.md

--m, --multiline                                    Start multi-line interactive mode -cl, --changelog                                   See changelog of versions -u, --update                                       Update program --disable-input-limit                              Disables the checking of 4000 character input limit
+-m, --multiline                                    Start multi-line interactive mode -cl, --changelog                                   See changelog of versions -u, --update                                       Update program

 Providers:
 The default provider is phind.
 The AI_PROVIDER environment variable can be used to specify a different provider.